Brewers vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have come away with 16 wins in the 35 contests they have been listed as the underdogs in this season.
+- The Brewers have been chosen as underdogs in 36 games this year and have walked away with the win 17 times (47.2%) in those games.

-- Milwaukee has played as an underdog of +155 or more twice this season and lost both games.
+- Milwaukee has a record of 8-11 in games where oddsmakers have it as underdogs of at least +115 on the moneyline.

-- The moneyline set for this matchup implies the Brewers have a 39.2% chance of walking away with the win.
+- Oddsmakers have implied with the moneyline set for this matchup that the Brewers have a 46.5% chance of pulling out a win.

-- Milwaukee and its opponents have gone over the total this season in 32 of its 77 opportunities.
+- So far this season, Milwaukee and its opponents have hit the over in 32 of its 78 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!